 Let’s say you’ve noticed that your own company’s culture has been on a downward trend.
 You’ve overheard employees advising each other to keep their heads down and do as they’re told, performances have stagnated, more people are late and anxious to leave, and the office’s air grows heavier with each passing day.

 Acknowledging a problem is the first step to recovery, so how do you talk about an intangible concept?
-You’re going to have to apply some culture-building tactics, not for a foundation but to patch up holes and restabilize the structure.
+In order to cultivate healthy culture change management, you’re going to have to apply some culture-building tactics, not for a foundation but to patch up holes and restabilize the structure.

 To engage your employees is to maintain their interest.
 We’ve covered how to improve employee engagement in the past, so we know that an engaging environment your employees want to be a part of is vital for everyone to produce their best work.
 But what do you do when that environment has already gone in the opposite direction?